Here’s our Step-by-Step Instant Pot Setup Guide to help you get started! You can unbox & setup your Instant Pot Pressure Cooker in 5 easy steps.

+Do you need a spare sealing ring?
+It’s always good to have a spare Silicone Sealing Ring because they do wear and tear.
 Plus, the ring may get stinky as it absorbs food odors over time.
-So, we like to dedicate 1 Sealing Ring for Savory food, and the other for Sweets.
+If you like, you can dedicate 1 Sealing Ring for Savory food, and the other for Sweets.

 3.3 Check Other Parts on Lid

-Step 5: Install Condensation Collector
+Step 4: Install Instant Pot Condensation Collector

-Step 6: Plug in Power Cord
+Step 5: Plug in Power Cord

-So, be sure to plug in the power cord securely and push it firmly all the way into the cooker base.
+Make sure to plug in the power cord securely and push it firmly all the way into the cooker base.
 You should hear a rejoicing *beep* when it’s powered up. 🙂

 *Note: the Instant Pot Power Cord design varies depending on the Instant Pot model and versions.

-7.1 Lid Fin
+a.
+Lid Fin

-7.2 Spoon Shelf
+b.
+Spoon Shelf

 *Note: Most new models have removed this snuggle little shelf.

-7.3 Power Cord Holder
+c.
+Power Cord Holder